-- 4. (1) The chairperson is to preside at all meetings. - (2) If the chairperson is not present at a meeting the deputy chairperson is to preside at that meeting.
+- 4. (1) The chairperson is to preside at all meetings at which he or she is present. - (2) If the chairperson is not present at a meeting, the deputy chairperson is to preside at that meeting if he or she is present.

-(3) If the chairperson and deputy chairperson are both absent from a meeting the members present are to elect one of their number to preside at the meeting.
+(3) If the chairperson and deputy chairperson are both absent from a meeting, the members present are to elect one of their number to preside at the meeting.